-This section provides further advice and guidance about skills, knowledge and understanding that can be included in the course.
-Teachers and lecturers have considerable flexibility to select contexts that will stimulate and challenge candidates, offering both breadth and depth.
+This section provides further advice and guidance about skills, knowledge and understanding that could be included in the course.
+Teachers and lecturers should refer to this course specification for the skills, knowledge and understanding for the course assessment.
+Course planners have considerable flexibility to select coherent contexts which will stimulate and challenge their candidates, offering both breadth and depth.